Mock Interview Practice | AI Story Bank Builder

-Mock interview practice that builds a reusable Story Bank.
-3 sessions = 6-9 STAR/SPAR stories for any future interview.
-TMAY coach included.
+Mock interview practice that builds a reusable Story Bank across 5 frameworks (STAR, SPAR, PREP, WHY, CASE).
+3 sessions = 6-9 stories for any future interview.

 Mock interviews are practice sessions that simulate real job interviews.
 The most effective mock interview practice builds a reusable Story Bank—a collection of polished behavioral stories you can adapt to any future interview, not just the one you're preparing for.

 There are four main types of mock interviews: self-recorded practice, peer-to-peer exchanges, professional coaching, and AI-powered simulation.
 AI mock interview platforms offer a unique advantage: automatic Story Bank extraction.
-Each session captures 2-3 STAR/SPAR stories that you refine and reuse.
+Each session captures 2-3 structured stories across 5 frameworks (STAR, SPAR, PREP, WHY, CASE) that you refine and reuse.

 MIT and Stanford career coaches recommend preparing 4-6 versatile behavioral stories.
 With 3 mock interviews using AI Story Bank extraction, you'll have 6-9 polished stories covering leadership, teamwork, conflict resolution, and measurable impact—the foundation elite candidates build before important interviews.